-10 City Indicate the city in which the Conference is proposed to be held and why that has been chosen.
+10 City Indicate the city in which the Annual Meeting is proposed to be held and why that has been chosen.
 Where the location is not settled, indicate the cities or regions under consideration.
 11 Suitable venue Either provide details of the selected venue or provide an assurance that a suitable venue will be available.
 The assurance can be provided by way of confirmation that several suitable venues exist and will be able to be secured if approved as conference host.
 Also confirm that the venue will be accessible for people with disabilities.
-If a public event is planned for another venue please provide details.
-If particular venues are named for the closed session or public event, indicate whether availability is assured or if a tentative booking has been made.
+If a public event is planned for another venue, please provide details.
+If particular venues are named for the Closed Session or public event, indicate whether availability is assured or if a tentative booking has been made.
 12 Accessibility Describe the accessibility of the city for international travellers.
-For example, list the closest domestic and international airports, and describe the airline and ground transportation options.
+For example, list the closest domestic and international airports, and describe the airline and ground (public/private) transportation options from airport to city/venue.
+Describe the access to the venue on public transport.
 13 Accommodation Describe the general availability of hotel accommodation at convenient distance to the proposed meeting venues.
-Organisers should, where possible, ensure that there are reasonable-cost accommodation options.
-14 Personal safety Provide information on the general situation in the country in terms of political stability and general assurances regarding the personal safety of delegates in the proposed venue city.
+Organisers should, where possible, ensure that there are reasonable-cost (and a variety of star ratings eg 2 to 5) accommodation options.
+Organisers should describe planned availability for transportation options between the accommodation and main event venue(s) if not covered by section 12 above.
+14 Personal safety Provide information on the general situation in the country in terms of political stability and geographic/geological considerations eg volcanic activity, seismic activity, air quality.
+Provide general assurances regarding the personal safety of delegates in the proposed venue city in relation to street crime or other local threats.
+Confirm that you have budgeted for and have access to appropriate security personnel/resource for the event on the event dates.
+Indicate your plans for ensuring the public health safeguards made available on-site and at available accommodation are of a high standard.
+This is particularly important in light of the recent global pandemic.
 15. Human rights Provide information on the general situation in the country in terms of respect for human rights.
-Hosting the Conference in a country with a poor human rights record may affect the Conference's reputation and the willingness of member authorities and individual delegates to attend.
-Assurances are sought in relation to the freedom for presenters to speak critically during the Conference without repercussions.
+Hosting the Annual Meeting in a country with a poor human rights record may affect the GPA's reputation and the willingness of member authorities and individual delegates to attend.
+Assurances are sought in relation to the freedom for presenters to speak critically during the Closed Session without repercussions.